 To tackle this problem, we propose a dedicated predictor, which turns out to be a simplified version of a non-linear self-attention layer.
 We show that this attention-based predictor is asymptotically Bayes optimal, whereas more standard linear regressors fail to perform better than the null predictor.
 We then analyze the training dynamics of the proposed predictor, when trained to minimize the theoretical risk by projected gradient descent.
 Despite the non-convexity of the problem and the non-linearity of this transformer-based method, we show that the learned predictor successfully retrieves the underlying structure of the task and thus solves single-location regression.

-\textbf{Organization.} \quad Section \ref{sec:regressiontask} presents the mathematical framework of single-location regression, followed by motivations from language processing.
+\paragraph{Organization.} Section \ref{sec:regressiontask} presents the mathematical framework of single-location regression, followed by motivations from language processing.
 Section \ref{sec:solving} is dedicated to defining our predictor and explaining its connection with attention.
 We then move on to the mathematical study, from both statistical (Section \ref{sec:risk-optimal}) and optimization (Section \ref{sec:optim}) points of view.
-Section \ref{sec:outline-proof-main-thm} presents the outline of the proof of our main mathematical result, while Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:conclusion} concludes the paper.